 Police Crime in Jefferson and Adams County: Charged With A Police Related Crime?
 Why You Need a Lawyer

 If you have been charged with a police involved crime in Jefferson or Adams County (see list below), you need an experienced criminal defense attorney who is familiar with these types of charges and knows how to present an effective defense in your case.

 Douglas County Judges are Biased Towards the Police

 When it comes to any charge involving a police officer in Douglas County, judges have a tendency to take the side of an officer.
 You need someone who is on your side and who will utilize every resource at his disposal such as investigators, expert witnesses, and accident reconstructionist to exonerate you of your charges, or lessen the impact of your conviction.
-The attorneys at O'Malley and Sawyer have been working with clients accused of police involved crimes for over twenty years.
+The attorneys at Sawyer Legal Group have been working with clients accused of police involved crimes for over twenty years.
 Our success rate is high, because we care about you.

 Examples of Charges Involving Police Officers

 A police officer in Jefferson County is handcuffing you in order to take you to jail.
 The cuffs are too tight, so you wiggle a little, and ask that they be loosened.
 This movement and request could be misconstrued as Resisting Arrest by the arresting officer.
 Learn More

 Assault on a Police / Peace Officer C.R.S.
 18-3-203 (1)(c)

 A police officer is trying to do his job in Denver County.
 A riot ensues after a big sports event, and a group of people jump the officer, who is injured during the fighting.
 Many in the crowd, whether they touched the officer or not, are charged as Assault on a Police Officer.
 Learn More

 Escape C.R.S.
 18-8-208